Origami language syntax

 Function calls

-You can invoke a function with final parentheses:
+You can invoke a function with parentheses:

 fn(arg)